-E-Resources: Copyright and Licensing Restrictions
+E-Resources: Copyright and Terms & Conditions

-LSU Libraries subscribes to licensed e-resources, such as databases, journals, and books, in support of the educational and research needs of the LSU campus community.
-Access and use of our e-resources is governed by both copyright law and license agreements that restrict use to defined authorized users such as members of the campus community (generally faculty, employees, and enrolled students) as well as on-site walk-in users.
-It is the responsibility of all authorized users to use these resources only for individual, non-commercial, research or learning purposes, as generally set forth below.
+LSU Libraries subscribes to licensed electronic resources, such as databases, journals, and books, in support of the educational and research needs of the LSU Baton Rouge campus community.
+Access and use of our electronic resources is governed by both copyright law and license agreements that control who can use these materials as well as how they can be used.
+Authorized Users are limited to members of the campus community (faculty, staff, and enrolled students) as well as on-site walk-in users.
+These materials are licensed for nonprofit educational, research, and/or scholarly purposes.
+Specifically, sharing your password or using the materials for commercial purposes is prohibited.

-- use the licensed materials for commercial purposes, including but not limited to the sale of the licensed materials,
+- use the licensed materials for commercial purposes, including, but not limited to, the sale of the licensed materials;

-- engage in systematic downloading, distributing, or retaining substantial portions of the licensed materials,
+- engage in systematic downloading, distributing, or retaining substantial portions of the licensed materials;

-- use software such as scripts, agents, robots, or spiders to retrieve information
+- use software such as scripts, agents, robots, or spiders to retrieve information;

 - engage in text mining without prior permission.